-If nothing seems to solve the problem, you can try to reset the Windows Update components, manually clear the Windows Update cache that fixes windows update download and installation issues.
+If nothing seems to solve the problem, you can try to reset the Windows Update components, and manually clear the Windows Update cache that fixes windows update download and installation issues.
 Before clearing the cache, first, we need to stop the Windows update service and its related service.

 - To do this Open Command prompt as Administrator

-- Perform command below to Stop the Background Intelligent Transfer Service (BITS), Windows Update service, and Cryptographic service.
+- Perform the command below to Stop the Background Intelligent Transfer Service (BITS), Windows Update service, and Cryptographic service.

 - net stop bits